 - Theology: Is it Arminian, Reformed, Baptist, or Pentecostal?
 Is it amillennial, premillennial, postmillennial, or something else?

 Any single commentary may be described using terms from each of these categories.
 For example, a particular commentary on Romans may be simultaneously described as devotional, theological, and Arminian.
 Or, a particular commentary on Revelation may be described as scholarly, technical, and amillennial.
 Keep reading to learn more, see examples, and find the resources that are right for you.

 This website helps readers identify which commentaries are best for their purposes.
 See The Top 50 Bible Commentaries Series to learn more.

 All kinds of people use commentaries to enhance their study of the Bible.
 Scholars use commentaries, and so do new Christians, though they often use very different volumes.

 The former may be looking for insight into the original languages; the latter may be looking for a devotional aid.
 It’s important for readers to select a commentary based on their experience level.

 Introductory Bible commentaries don’t assume that the reader has any prior knowledge of the Bible.
 Authors take time to explain the text in ways that are easy to understand, including any history or theology that the reader may need to know in order to understand a verse, passage, or book of Scripture.

-Sometimes readers assume that “introductory” means superficial and so they avoid these commentaries because they want to do an “in-depth” Bible study.
-Introductory commentaries aren’t necessary superficial with regard to content; rather, their starting points are foundational, not mid-level.
+Sometimes readers assume that “introductory” means superficial, and so they avoid these commentaries because they want to do an “in-depth” Bible study.
+Introductory commentaries aren’t necessarily superficial concerning content; rather, their starting points are foundational, not mid-level.

 Do pastors use introductory commentaries?